Please go to the Education page.

 Uganda is very much a Christian, and for the most part, Catholic country.
 Bishop Comboni was founded by the Catholic Church and given to the local community.
 It is considered a non-denominational public school.
 It receives some government funds.
 The Board of Directors is made up of parents and the local community.
 It was chosen solely for its academic standing as the district’s leading secondary school.

 Is there anything else I can do to help?

 Yes.
-Please look at the Other Needs page.
+Please look at the Other Donations page.
 There are many ideas available, large and small.

 Can I visit my child?

 Absolutely.
-In fact we can help with recommendations on a driver who is our friend and who will pick you up a the airport, drive you to Bwindi and stay with you there to help - and if you wish, take you to some of the other wonderful ecological sites in Uganda.
-We can also recommend places to stay, near the airport and in Bwindi.
-You may want to get a permit before you go so that you can trek to see the gorillas, and of course Eve will take you to meet the child you sponsor and show you around.
+In fact, we can help with recommendations on a driver who is our friend.
+He may be available to pick you up at the airport in the capital of Kampala, drive you to Bwindi or Kambuga, where Bishop Comboni is located, and act as a translator where needed.
+If you wish, he can take you to some of the wonderful ecological sites in Uganda.
+We can also recommend places to stay near the airport and the schools.
+A member of the school staff will be happy to meet with you, show you around the school, and introduce you to your sponsored child.

-May I call you directly to ask questions?
+May I contact you directly to ask questions?